TomKelly-uk/TomKelly.Blog/_posts/2025-07-31-Building a power apps component from scratch.md

 Here is an example of what it may look like to apply this tag:
 ![2 - Building your component - experimental features.png](https://tomkelly.uk/assets/img/Building%20a%20power%20apps%20component/2%20-%20Building%20your%20component%20-%20experimental%20features.png)

 That covers our manifest XML file and you feel confident in everything that makes up our component so far.
-If you want more information on any of this, feel free to take a look at the MS learn page: [Power Apps component framework manifest schema reference - Power Apps | Microsoft Learn](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/manifest-schema-reference/)
+If you want more information on any of this, feel free to take a look at the MS learn page: [Microsoft Power Platform Schema Reference](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/manifest-schema-reference/)

 **That was a lot, so lets get a cup of tea before we move onto the TypeScript part of the build.**